tye-hoff/se_project_coffeeshop/README.md

 ## Plan on improving the project

 - In regards to improving this project, I will soon explore different and more complex styles, involving different hover animations, text / font coloring & styling, images, and background colors, I also may explore tiny, smooth animations for the landing page using keyframes.
-Lastly, I will improve upon the <nav> link styles and add cards for the menu section.
+Lastly, I will improve upon the <nav> link styles and add more complex card designs for the menu section.